Area Agency on Aging

-Through direct advocacy the Long-Term Care Ombudsman Program utilizes 20 volunteers and 2 AAA staff to achieve the best possible quality of life for approximately 4,500 residents in 37 nursing homes and 25 assisted living facilities in our six-county service area.
+Through direct advocacy the Long-Term Care Ombudsman Program utilizes volunteers and AAA staff to achieve the best possible quality of life and care for individuals' living in long-term care facilities in our six-county service area..

 The program’s primary focus is on resolving resident issues and complaints relating to resident’s rights, quality of care and quality of life.

 Each nursing facility and assisted living facility in the HOTCOG region is visited by a staff member or volunteer Ombudsman on a regular basis.
 A staff member attempts to respond to community generated complaints within two business days of receipt.
 These complaints usually come from family members, community professionals or the facilities themselves.